Keonapang/protein-binder-design/README.md

     - **RFdiffusion** runs on 1 x GPU, ≥12 GiB GPU memory, 15GB free SSD drive space
     - **ProteinMPNN** runs on 1 x GPU, ≥3 GiB GPU memory, 10GB free SSD drive space

+### Software Pre-requisites

+- Python 3.11+

 ## 1. Manually select binding sites on target protein

 ![Fig 1.
 3D model of ApoB-100 on SWISS-MODEL](docs/ApoB_3D.png) **Fig 1**.
 3D model of ApoB-100 (target) on SWISS-MODEL

-1. Get on the [SWISS-MODEL](https://swissmodel.expasy.org/) repository and in the search bar, type in your target protein of interest to view the interactive 3D model.
+1. Get on the [SWISS-MODEL](https://swissmodel.expasy.org/) repository and search for your target protein to view the interactive 3D model.
 In this example, we used [ApoB-100](https://swissmodel.expasy.org/repository/uniprot/P04114?template=9eag.1.A&range=38-4563) (**Fig 1**).
 2. Define your 'binding window' size, which affects how long your generated peptide binder will be.
-In this example, we designed 8 binding windows of 40 amino acids in length.
+In this example, we designed 8 binding windows of **40aa** in length.
-3. Manually select these 8 binding sites on the 3D interactive model.
-In this example, we chose 4 peptides within the first half of the ApoB protein sequence (residues A91–357) and 4 peptides within the second half (residues A390–642).
-The full ApoB-100 protein backbone consists of 4,563 amino acids (**Fig 2**).
+3. Manually select the sequences for these 8 binding sites, using the 3D interactive model to help orient you.
+In this example, we chose 4 peptides in the first half of the ApoB protein sequence (residues A91–357; cycle 1) and 4 peptides in the second half (residues A390–642; cycle 2).
+The full *ApoB-100* protein backbone consists of 4,563 amino acids (**Fig 2**).

 ![Fig 2.
 Manually identify the binding sites](docs/ApoB_3D_seq.png) **Fig 2**.
 Manually identify the 8 target binding sites